prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/context.md

 {
   user: {
     email: "test@example.com",
-    tracking_id: user.tracking_id,
+    key: user.tracking_id,
   },

   device: {
+    key: "hijklm",
     mobile: true,
   },
 }
 ```

-You can reference mobile as `device.mobile` and tracking_id as `user.tracking_id` in the property field in the UI.
+You can reference mobile as `device.mobile` and tracking_id as `user.key` in the property field in the UI.

 ![dot notation in UI](/img/docs/explanations/dot-notation.png)